-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE E
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE

-Our water takes are sustainable. i i i i i i i i i i i i i i i i i i i s, we have achieved this level of y well below the target.
-This ed in 2016/17.
-AVERAGE LITRES PER DAY PER CONNECTION
+Our water takes are sustainable (cont.).
+The average consumption of drinking water per day per resident is less than the target.
+(Mandatory measure 5).
+As the table below shows, we have achieved this level of service, with the majority well below the target.
+This measure was also achieved in 2016/17.

+(Target: < 300l/person/day.)

+LITRES PER ONNECTION

 Brightwater 257

 Collingwood 129

 Kaiteriteri 204

 Mapua 233

 Motueka 208

 Murchison 268

 Pohara 234

 Richmond 226

 Tapawera 246

 Upper Takaka 105

 Wakefield 214

-locations or alternate wa th a high number of holiday ter supplies. es use private bores as well as

-the urban supply.
+Low occupancy rate, with a high number of holiday locations or alternate water supplies.
+A number of properties use private bores as well as the urban supply.

 Our use of the water resource is efficient.
 Water Demand Management Plans are in place for each water scheme.
 (Target: 10 out of 14.)
-Service of the servic Achieles Achieles Achieles
+ACHEVED RELEGIES

-We have Demand Manag out of our 14 water scher gement Plans in place for nine mes.
+We have Demand Management Plans in place for nine out of our 14 water schemes.

-schemes or the two smal e developed for the three rural I schemes of Pohara and Upper mes requiring up-to-date plans.
+In future, plans will not be developed for the three rural schemes or the two small schemes of Pohara and Upper Takaka leaving nine schemes requiring up-to-date plans.

-Wakefield and Richmond d for Brightwater, Mapua, in the last 12 months. demand management plans in
+Plans have been prepared for Brightwater, Mapua, Wakefield and Richmond in the last 12 months.

+This compares with eight demand management plans in place in 2016/2017.

-Our water is safe to drink.
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE Our water is safe to drink.
 Number of temporary advisory notices issued to boil water - as issued in consultation with the Medical Officer of Health.
-September 1 ACAMETRO ALEGO

 (Target: Nil.)
-We did not issue any tem water in 2017/2018. nporary advisory notices to boil

-This compares with one be 2016/2017. poil water notice issued in
+We did not issue any temporary advisory notices to boil water in 2017/2018.
+This compares with one boil water notice issued in 2016/2017.
 We comply with part 4 (bacteria compliance criteria) of the drinking water standards.
 (Mandatory measure).

-Three schemes did not comply:
+Three schemes did not comply: Dovedale.

-- Dovedale.
 This scheme has a permanent boil water notice in place.
-The source water is generally too dirty to effectively treat with chlorination. - Eighty Eight Valley.
-The chlorination equipment failed and occasionally the source water becomes dirty. - Waimea Industrial Zone.
+The source water is generally too dirty to effectively treat with chlorination.
+Eighty Eight Valley.
+The chlorination equipment failed and occasionally the source water becomes dirty.
+Waimea Industrial Zone.
 Unknown source of bacteria picked up in reservoirs.
-There is no chlorination of the network. - Upper Takaka Plant did not comply as the approved Water Safety Plan expired in 2017.
+There is no chlorination of the network.
+Upper Takaka Plant did not comply as the approved Water Safety Plan expired in 2017.
 No bacteria was detected in the supply.

-This target was not achieved in 2016/2017

-Bacterial water sampling results show no presence of E.coli.

-(Target: 99%)

-We achieved compliance with 99.5% of all E.coli samples taken
+This target was not achieved in 2016/2017.
+Bacterial water sampling results show no presence of E.coli .
+(Target: 99%) We achieved compliance with 99.5% of all E.coli samples taken.
 This compares with 99.6% compliance in 2016/2017.

-2017/18 Results: Bacterial compliance in Plant and Zone (Part 4 NZDWS)
+2017/18 RESULTS: BACTERIAL COMPLIANCE IN PLANT AND ZONE (PART 4 NZDWS)